 Adjacent to the Public Garden is another park, Boston Common.
 It is the oldest park in the United States and the starting point of the Freedom Trail.
 The park itself feels less charming than the Public Garden.
 But the kids didn’t really notice since they were too keen on taking a ride on the carousel.
 Next to it, at the heart of the park, sits the Frog Pond.
 It’s used as an ice skating rink during winter and as shallow a splash pool in summer.
 The first day we arrived, it happened to undergo a thorough cleaning.
 When we returned a few days later, it was open but packed with day campers just like the playground next to the pond.
 The slopes around the spray pool are not ideal to sit back and relax.
 Let’s say it wasn’t our favorite place to spend the afternoon in Boston with kids.

 Beaches galore in Boston!
 At first, the kids were a bit scared of the many crabs because we don’t have those on European beaches.
 But after some time, they got used to these new sandy friends.
-The sands is nice but, once you get closer to the water, it gets a bit rocky so water shoes are highly recommended.
-So I was mostly on bucket-duty as a preparation for the sandcastle project while the girls played a ping pong game.
+The sand is nice but, once you get closer to the water, it gets a bit rocky so we’d recommend to add water shoes to your packing list for the beach.
+Because of the rocks and shells, I was mostly on bucket-duty as a preparation for the sandcastle project while the girls played a ping pong game.
 And of course we went on a seashell hunt as well.